 The Department of Mathematics guides students in the completion of three different majors: mathematics education, applied mathematics and actuarial science.
-Currently, 24 students are following one of our major programs of study.
+Currently, 19 students are following one of our major programs of study.
+This is an enrollment drop of six from last year.